whatgoodisaroad/departure-deck/README.md

 stored on disk and held in memory as the application runs.

-This is not enough data to warrant the use a database, however, insofar as it is geographic data, database-like speedy is desired.
+This is not enough data to warrant the use a database, however, insofar as it is geographic data, database-like query speed is desired.
 In particular, we'd like to be able to determine the transit-stops nearby a given location without having to traverse the entire set of stop locations.
 To do this, naturally, we need to construct some kind of geospatial index.

 Luckily, there are a couple of NPM packages which can be used in tandem to